 Since its formal organization, the Catholic Church's theology and practices were questioned and demands for change were made in the eleventh and again in the 16th centuries.
-That later call for reformation of the church, simply described, was a negative reaction to the blatant moral and theological corruption within the Roman Catholic Church - as well as unyielding rejection of what the reformers perceived as idolatrous Catholic practices such as religious pictures, statues, or relics of saints.
+That later call for reformation of the church, simply described, was a negative reaction to the blatant moral and theological corruption within the Roman Catholic Church - as well as unvielding rejection of what the reformers perceived as idolatrous Catholic practices such as religious pictures, statues, or relics of saints.
 "The Reformation marked the beginning of treating churchgoing not so much as participating in a liturgy as attending a dramatic performance of the word by a preacher, a choir and an organist," explains David Stancliffe.
 Continuing he noted, "Within this new framework, the focus of devotion shifts from the visual to the aural, from the liturgical to the personal."17 Leaders of the reformed church movement also sought to rid the church buildings of all vestiges of symbolism and idol worship and revert to simply 'four walls and a sermon' as proposed by French theologian John Calvin.
-Stained glass windows were equally rejected and removed "especially if the subjects represented were the lives of the saints or other non-scriptural scenes."18 have the right to exercise their personal beliefs," explained Baptist historian Robert Torbet.
-He also noted that as a community of biblical faith, "it is to be governed by the Spirit of God not by political or cultural influences."
-As this Free Church movement evolved into the seventeenth century the respective communities of faith and their church buildings were characterized as being either "high" (liturgical) or "low" (non-liturgical).
+Stained glass windows were equally rejected and removed "especially if the subjects represented were the lives of the saints or other non-scriptural scenes."18

+During the sixteenth century, Anabaptists and Mennonites in Europe and Puritan Separatists and non-separatists in England became identified with what became known as the Free Church movement.
+"Their position held that a church is truly free when it can assemble individuals who have the right to exercise their personal beliefs," explained Baptist historian Robert Torbet.
+He also noted that as a community of biblical faith, "it is to be governed by the Spirit of God not by political or cultural influences."19 As this Free Church movement evolved into the seventeenth century the respective communities of faith and their church buildings were characterized as being either "high" (liturgical) or "low" (non-liturgical).
 This terminology, which became more prominent during the English Reformation period, ultimately translated into the architectural features of a church building.